Chart Color Schemes

 Ipswich - North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Ipswich - North's dwelling structure, as per the latest Census, consisted of 96.6% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Brisbane metro had 88.4% houses and 11.6% other dwellings.
+In comparison, Brisbane metro had 88.4% houses and 11.6% other dwellings.
 Home ownership in Ipswich - North was at 32.2%, with mortgaged dwellings at 51.4% and rented ones at 16.4%.
 The median monthly mortgage repayment was $1,900, higher than Brisbane metro's average of $1,517.
 The median weekly rent figure was $340, compared to Brisbane metro's $300.
-Nationally, Ipswich - North's mortgage repayments were higher at $1,900 than the Australian average of $1,863, while rents were lower at $340 compared to the national figure of $375.
+Nationally, Ipswich - North's mortgage repayments were higher at $1,900 against the Australian average of $1,863, while rents were lower at $340 compared to the national figure of $375.

 Frequently Asked Questions - Housing